Maxime Julien Émeriau de Beauverger: Revolutionary wars

 In 1796, Emeriau took part in the Expédition d'Irlande, captaining the Jemmapes.

-In 1798, Emeriau served in Brueys' fleet, as commodore on the Spartiate.
+In 1798, Emeriau served in François-Paul Brueys d'Aigalliers' fleet, as commodore on the Spartiate.
 He led the French squadron that captured Malta.
 He took part in the Battle of the Nile, where Spartiate was the third ship in the French line.
 She dueled with Nelson's Vanguard, and Audacious from 19:00.
 At 21:00, Emeriau, twice wounded and facing three opponents, orders the colours struck.

-In July 1802, Emeriau was promoted to contre-amiral, commanding a division with his flag on the 80-gun Indomptable.
+In July 1802, Emeriau was promoted to counter admiral, commanding a division with his flag on the 80-gun Indomptable.
 He took part in the French repression of the Haitian Revolution.
 In 1803, he was transferred to command part of the flotilla in Ostend, before returning to Lorient to command a division, with his flag on Jemmapes.

 Préfet maritime and chief commander in Toulon

 In late 1803, Emeriau was promoted to préfet maritime in Toulon.
 He served in this capacity until 1811. when he took command of the Mediterranean squadron as a vice-admiral.
 The fleet was however blockaded in its harbour by Lord Exmouth's fleet, and was unable to mount large-scale operations.

 On 7 March 1813, he was promoted to vice-admiral and nominated inspector of the coasts of Ligurie.

 During the Hundred Days, Emeriau was made a Pair de France.
 However, he never had a chance to serve in this capacity.
 The Bourbon Restoration sent him into retirement, making him a Pair de France in 1831.